Atbox/legal/README.md

 # Contributing #

-You can help us by translating these files into other languages!
+You can help us by translating these files into other languages.

 Fork, clone, add new files, push, open a pull request

-# License #
+# Copyright #
 Copyright 2016 Atbox.io

-Licensed under the MIT License